-Children Adults Communities Build on Children's Multi- Agency Safeguarding Hub (MASH) arrangements to improve the co-ordination of safeguarding responses, promote improved information sharing and better decision making.
-To continue to work with partners on the creation of an adult MASH and improve the multi-agency co-ordination, risk management and response for those suffering from complex safeguarding issues eg self-neglect, dual diagnosis Combating Drugs by working in partnership with other agencies Reducing drug and alcohol related crime and disorder, including that linked to the night economy and provide support for those affected by harmful drug use.
-An alignment of MARAC to the Children's MASH as a priority recognising children can be victims in witnessing (hearing and Self-neglect is a priority for the partnership including the improvement of risk management approaches, Prevent and reduce serious violence across the city by working in partnership with agencies to provide effective

-· · · · · · · · · · · · · · · · · · · seeing) domestic abuse and violence in the home and as older adolescents who may have their own abusive relationships which has been identified in local SARs and in national reviews interventions especially for those aged up to 25 years.
+Children Adults Communities Build on Children's Multi- To continue to work with Combating Drugs by Agency Safeguarding partners on the creation working in partnership Hub (MASH) of an adult MASH and with other agencies arrangements to improve improve the multi-agency Reducing drug and the co-ordination of co-ordination, risk alcohol related crime and safeguarding responses, management and disorder, including that promote improved response for those linked to the night information sharing and suffering from complex economy and provide better decision making. safeguarding issues eg support for those affected self-neglect, dual by harmful drug use. diagnosis An alignment of MARAC Self-neglect is a priority Prevent and reduce to the Children's MASH for the partnership serious violence across as a priority recognising including the the city by working in children can be victims in improvement of risk partnership with agencies witnessing (hearing and management approaches, to provide effective seeing) domestic abuse and violence in the home and as older adolescents who may have their own abusive relationships which has been identified in local SARs and in national reviews interventions especially for those aged up to 25 years.
 Improved effectiveness of strategy meetings, S 47 procedures and improving its Joint Investigations and Best Evidence Interviews Safeguarding those who are experiencing homelessness and multiple disadvantages.
 Modern Slavery in support of the Avon & Somerset approach to identify and disrupt organised networks and provide support via NRM for individuals who are trafficked and exploited Protect and support young people at risk of exploitation and serious violence by using a contextual safeguarding approach To work in collaboration with neighbouring local authority areas to strengthen information sharing and better protect individuals and families who are seeking refuge and fleeing war and living in emergency accommodation eg hotels To continue to work with other agencies to tackle Antisocial Behaviour and reassure local communities they are safe.
 Work with the Centre of Excellence for Child Sexual Abuse in the development of new policies, procedures, and pathways to improve safeguarding outcomes for young people who have been victims of sexual abuse Establish a transitional approach to safeguarding 16-25 years who may need additional help to transition into adulthood successfully, recognising some young people may have vulnerabilities which increase their risk of being exploited.
 Reducing and protecting women and girls from violence by development and implementation of a local VAWG strategy and in undertaking multi- agency initiatives to tackle this issue Improve transparency around children's social care by developing and sharing more online resources for children and parents and by engaging the lived experience of parents who have previously been involved in the child protection system.
 Continue to work in partnership with the neighbouring authorities across Avon & Somerset on Stop Adult Abuse Week to raise awareness of safeguarding issues amongst professionals and local communities Ensuring effective and co- ordinated Channel/Prevent process to protect and support young people from radicalisation by extremist groups Children with the most acute mental health needs need good joint working between CAMHS, Children's Social Care, health, and Ensure the workforce is trained in taking a trauma informed approach and understand the requirements of the of new Liberty Protection Preventing and Reducing incidents of Hate Crime and improve our support for victims education.
 There is a need to improve this system and ensure more children get the right support, looking into CAMHS therapeutic offer and resolving the current issues around the delayed discharge of children from hospitals Safeguards and the new Care Quality Commission Inspection Framework for Adult Social Care -- -- --